ankitsiddhartha/medical_php-ankit_dev-/README.md

-# Doc
-An online question-answer/bloging platform for medical practioners to come togather, connect and collaborate on research.
+An online platform for doctors to connect and work together on any research and a patient portal which will help them in finding doctors contacts and addresses.